keithy/polperro/docs/README.md

 - Town Planners industrialize and commoditize

-The process of progression is seen in organizations where town planners thrive by "appropriating" tried and tested components from settlers, and settlers thive by stealing novel ideas and technologies from pioneers.
+The process of progression is seen in organizations where town planners thrive by "appropriating" tried and tested components from settlers, and settlers thrive by stealing novel ideas and technologies from pioneers.
-Creative theft thrives in the settler layer — they aquire pioneer inventions and stabilize them, ready for broader use.
+Creative theft thrives in the settler layer — they acquire pioneer inventions and stabilize them, ready for broader use.
 A smart organization allows "theft" across layers.

 ### Licensing

-Polperro is an open-source harbour, the github workflows that it uses are entirely generic, supplied and developed by the open source community under an MIT licese.
+Polperro is an open-source harbour, the github workflows that it uses are entirely generic, supplied and developed by the open source community under an MIT license.